 Ceramic Coating Aftercare in Las Vegas: The Honest Maintenance Guide

-Almost every coating failure I've seen in Vegas comes down to maintenance habits, not the coating itself.
-A 5-year Blask will hit 5 years if it's taken care of.
-The same coating on the same car, washed at the gas station every other Saturday, gives up somewhere around month 14.
-Here's the aftercare routine we hand to every client, condensed.
+A ceramic-coated car in Las Vegas needs a pH-neutral two-bucket hand wash every two weeks, no brush tunnels, and a silica booster every 6–8 weeks — that routine is what gets a coating to its rated life.
+Almost every coating failure I've seen here comes down to maintenance habits, not the coating itself: a 5-year Blask hits 5 years if it's cared for, but washed at the gas station every other Saturday it gives up around month 14.
+Here's the aftercare routine we hand every client, condensed.

 The three things actually killing coatings here